Communities Talk In-Person or Virtual Activity Facilitator Responsibilities and Tips

-The role of the facilitator is to plan, guide, and manage the flow of the event in a way that will achieve its goals or objectives.
-Goals for a Town Hall Meeting may be to:
+The role of the facilitator is to guide and manage the flow of an activity in a way that will achieve its goals or objectives.
+Goals for your Communities Talk activity may be to:

-- Educate the community about underage drinking consequences;
+- Educate your community about the prevalence and consequences of underage drinking;

-- Empower the community to use evidence-based approaches, including environmental prevention, to reduce underage drinking; and
+- Empower your community to use evidence-based approaches to reduce underage drinking; and/or

-- Mobilize the community around underage drinking prevention initiatives at the local, state, and national levels.
+- Mobilize your community around underage drinking prevention initiatives at the local, state, and national levels.

 In carrying out this role, the facilitator will:

-- Allow time for valuable participant discussion, questions, and answers;
+- Allow time for participant discussion, questions, and answers;

 - Guide the discussion according to the topic, while remaining neutral;